 As we age, our thirst for water can decrease, so it’s important for seniors to make sure they’re drinking enough water during the day to avoid dehydration.
 Not only that but a lack of water can lead to fatigue, confusion, dry mouth, and labored speech.
 Dehydration can also cause dry skin, arthritis, muscle fatigue and problems with kidney function.
 Seniors are encouraged to drink at least eight glasses of water each day and to eat a diet of “water-rich” foods, such as tomatoes, cucumbers, and lettuce.

-Move a little more
+Move a Little More

 Exercise – whether it be classes at the local recreation center, walks around the neighborhood or chair exercises at home – is essential to overall health and well-being.
 Exercise can reduce joint pain and stiffness, can increase energy levels, can reduce stress and anxiety and can even improve memory and brain function.
 Aerobic exercise, which can include swimming, dancing, walking and bicycling can not only improve circulation but can lower risk of heart attack.
-Strengthening exercises activities, such as chair squats, wall push-ups or even lifting groceries, can decrease risk of osteoporosis.
+Strengthening exercises activities, such as chair squats, wall push-ups or even lifting groceries, can decrease the risk of osteoporosis.
 And stretching exercises help seniors maintain flexibility.